 Two Tasty Legacies

 Cecilia de las Mercedes Duran de Villaveces was born to a prominent family in the Amazonas region of Colombia, the great granddaughter of a former president of the country.
-She was schooled in Bogotá and married but threats from drug lords in the area forced the family to relocate to the United States.
-When her husband died in S.C. and she wanted to work, she researched and recreated the recipe for cakes she recalled from her childhood in South America.
-Cecelia’s Cakes soon became a state-wide institution.
+She was schooled in Bogotá and married, but threats from drug lords in the area forced the family to relocate to the United States.
+After her husband Alvaro died, she wanted to work, so she researched and recreated the recipe for cakes she recalled from her childhood in South America.
+Cecilia’s Cakes soon became a state-wide institution in Georgia.

 Read about these two women, remarkable in many ways beyond baking, and how they will be kept alive with these well-written remembrances.

-Written by Susan Soper.
-Soper is the author of ObitKit™, A Guide to Celebrating Your Life.
+Susan Soper is the author of ObitKit™, A Guide to Celebrating Your Life.
 A lifelong journalist, she has been a reporter with Newsday, writer for CNN, and Features Editor at the Atlanta Journal-Constitution, where she launched a series called "Living with Grief."